 “When I was assigned to photograph an international cookbook I was delighted.
 Straight away, I envisioned myself strolling on spice bazars in Morocco.
 I dreamt of wandering around exotic open-air markets offering fresh-caught salmon, crab, oysters, and more.
 (Of course, it was not me who offered those ingredients.
 It was the people from the market.
 If I gave away all our ingredients on exotic markets, there would be nothing left to photograph.
 It would be a very unique cookbook.)”

 Instead, we worked in a cooking studio for intense long days, while the sun did its own cooking outside.
 We had loads of fun and all learned so much.

 With this great experience, I am excited a new cookbook will be in the making!
-Afghan Cuisine — no, not in Afghanistan — by a beautiful cook.
+Afghan Cuisine, by a beautiful cook.

 Stay tuned …